awsrjh/aws-neuron-sdk-tmp/docs/neuron-container-tools/k8s_bert_demo.rst

 Follow this step in BERT example below to compile BERT into a saved
 model:

-`Running BERT-Large with AWS
-Neuron <./../bert_demo/README.md#compiling-neuron-compatible-bert-large>`__
-*Section: Compile open source BERT-Large saved model using Neuron compatible BERT-Large implementation*
+:ref:`compiling-neuron-compatible-bert-large` Section: Compile open source BERT-Large saved model using Neuron compatible BERT-Large implementation*

 The following instructions assume that the saved model is in s3 bucket